Ed-Fi-Exchange-OSS/Meadowlark/docs/README.md

 Meadowlark-js is structured as a monorepo managed by Yarn and Lerna.
 There are three directories that contain npm packages:

-* `services`: The Meadowlark custom frontend runners, e.g. AWS API Gateway + Lambda, Ngnix + Fastify
+* `services`: The Meadowlark custom frontend runner, e.g. Fastify
 * `backends`: The Meadowlark custom backend plugins providing primary data storage and reference validation e.g. MongoDB, PostgreSQL
 * `packages`: The Meadowlark packages providing core functionality and libraries